MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-prep-active-directory.md

 - `NewPassword`: The new password for the user.

 > [!NOTE]
-> The computer session used to run this command becomes unresponsive once the command completes and you'll be logged out while the credential change takes effect in Active Directory.
+> The computer session used to run this command becomes unresponsive once the command completes and you'll be logged out while the credential change takes effect in Active Directory.-->

 ## Next steps